yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Open the web.config for the ContosoEvents.Web project.
+1. Open the web.config for the ContosoEvents.Web project

 2. For the apimng:BaseUrl enter the base URL of the API you created in API Management such as <https://contosoeventsSUFFIX.azure-api.net/events/>.
-Make sure to include the closing /.
+Make sure to include the closing /

-3. For the apimng:SubscriptionKey enter the subscription key you revealed in API Management developer portal.
+3. For the apimng:SubscriptionKey enter the subscription key you revealed in API Management developer portal

 #### Exit criteria:

--  You should have values for the API Management app settings.
+-  You should have values for the API Management app settings

 ### Task 2: Running the web app and creating an order